Multi-target quantum compilation algorithm: Abstract

 \section{Abstract}

-In quantum computing, quantum compilation involves transforming information from a target unitary into a trainable unitary represented by a quantum circuit.
-Traditional quantum compilation optimizes circuits for a single target.
-However, many quantum systems require simultaneous optimization of multiple targets, such as simulating systems with varying parameters and preparing multi-component quantum states.
-To address this, we develop a multi-target quantum compilation algorithm to enhance the performance and flexibility of simulating multiple quantum systems.
-Through our benchmarks and case studies, we demonstrate the algorithm's effectiveness, highlighting the significance of multi-target optimization in the advancement of quantum computing.
-This work establishes the groundwork for further development, implementation, and evaluation of multi-target quantum compilation algorithms.
+Quantum compilation is the process of converting a target unitary operation into a trainable unitary represented by a quantum circuit.
+It has a wide range of applications, including gate optimization, quantum-assisted compiling, quantum state preparation, and quantum dynamic simulation.
+Traditional quantum compilation usually optimizes circuits for a single target.
+However, many quantum systems require simultaneous optimization of multiple targets, such as thermal state preparation, time-dependent dynamic simulation, and others.
+To address this, we develop a multi-target quantum compilation algorithm to improve the performance and flexibility of simulating multiple quantum systems.
+Our benchmarks and case studies demonstrate the effectiveness of the algorithm, highlighting the importance of multi-target optimization in advancing quantum computing.
+This work lays the groundwork for further development and evaluation of multi-target quantum compilation algorithms.